7: The Vatican II “Popes”

 Benedict XVI (Joseph Ratzinger): As a key theological advisor during Vatican II, Ratzinger played a role in reshaping the Church’s stance on religious liberty and ecumenism.
 His book Introduction to Christianity (1968) expressed doubts about traditional doctrines such as the Resurrection, reflecting modernist tendencies of questioning core beliefs.

-Francis (Jorge Bergoglio): Pope Francis has embraced modernist principles throughout his papacy, often emphasizing the importance of dialogue with the modern world.
+Francis (Jorge Bergoglio): “Pope” Francis has embraced modernist principles throughout his papacy, often emphasizing the importance of dialogue with the modern world.
 His encyclical Fratelli Tutti leans heavily into themes of human fraternity based on universalist principles, rather than the exclusive path of salvation through Christ.

-Modernism’s Error: It shifts the focus of the Church from defending immutable truth to adapting and evolving with societal trends, weakening the Church’s claim to hold the eternal truths of salvation.
+It shifts the focus of the Church from defending immutable truth to adapting and evolving with societal trends, weakening the Church’s claim to hold the eternal truths of salvation.

 Ecumenism